 Facebook purchased Parse and eventually shut it down.
-Parse wasn’t real-time, but it’s now open-source and can be installed on-premise.
+Parse wasn’t real-time, but it’s now open source and can be installed on-premises.
 Facebook has no need for it, so its future is unclear and, therefore, many people are migrating to other services.

 PSPDFKit is a great product to display and annotate documents.
 Of course, you also want to share this markup.
 Many apps simply save and upload the whole PDF, which can be hundreds of megabytes each - quite the opposite of easy, real-time collaboration.

 A slightly better solution is to iterate over annotations and transmit JSON or XFDF.
 While this is faster, it can be a problem if your annotations include binary assets like images or sounds.
 It also doesn’t handle conflict resolution.